WaveringAna/aayanl.github.io/index.md

 After that, do ctrl+x, then hit y.
 This will save the script, to start mining do, `./mine.sh`.

-Congrats, You have started mining and will recieve your payments, to use the commandline wallet, check out https://github.com/zcash/zcash/wiki/1.0-User-Guide
+Congrats, You have started mining and will recieve your payments, to use the commandline wallet, check out <a href="https://github.com/zcash/zcash/wiki/1.0-User-Guide"> User guide </a>